-Progressive enhancement focuses around providing a core ‘device-agnostic’ experience for all users.
-By starting with a solid foundation that works everywhere, HTML, we ensure our application is usable for as wide an audience as possible.
-This encourages us to pare down our applications to their essential features — be it reading the news or sending and receiving messages.
+Progressive enhancement focuses on providing a core ‘device-agnostic’ experience for all users.
+By starting with a solid foundation that works everywhere – HTML – we ensure our application are usable for as wide an audience as possible.
+This encourages us to pare down our applications to their essential features, be it reading the news or sending and receiving messages.
 Once we’re confident this core experience is functional for everyone, we can start to layer on styling and interaction to provide a better experience for devices which support it.

 Although progressive enhancement is a popular technique for content-driven sites, it’s often ignored on modern web-apps since it de-prioritises more ‘dynamic’ features that likely wouldn’t work on older devices.
 However, while the main advantages of progressive enhancement are traditionally seen as reliability and compatibility, there are also many performance benefits that come from adopting a PE-friendly mindset that make it more than worth considering for your next application.

 Many modern apps utilise client-side frameworks (such as Angular and React) to provide their ‘core’ experience.
 These often require downloading the full application to the device before becoming usable, resulting in a long delay for users on slower connections.

 While client-side rendering can be great for repeat visitors or dynamic features, serving simple HTML is still the fastest way to get your application in the hands of your users.
 There’s no waiting for large files to download and execute — you get instantly-usable HTML without any dependencies.
 By starting with simple HTML/CSS, you let your users interact with your app as soon as possible.